WhitelistVideo

 Effectiveness: ✅ Very effective Setup time: 5 minutes Cost: Free

-3. Tap Apps > Set to Don't Allow Apps > Toggle off YouTube
+3. Go to Apps > Set to Don't Allow Apps or just toggle YouTube off.

-4. YouTube app will disappear from the home screen
+4. The app will vanish from the phone.

 4. Under "Never Allow," add: